CavalettoCake/CavalettoCake.github.io/_posts/2023-11-30-Portfolio-Analysis.md

       bind_rows()
 ```

-The following code adjusts for the missing values on the yahoo site,
-since the Vanguard and Blackrock tickers are missing.
-I will eventually
-add code to scrape the data from their respective websites.
+Since the Vanguard and Blackrock tickers' Expense Ratios are missing, the following code adjusts for this by manually inserting values.
+I will eventually add code to scrape the data from their respective websites.

 ```r
 # Manually adjust